Impact of the COVID-19 pandemic on sports: Speed skating

 For the 2020–21 season, the first four world cups, scheduled to be held in November and December in Poland, Norway, the United States and Canada were cancelled.
 The world cup schedule was shortened from six to two races with the European Championships, both world cup races and the World Championships all held at the same rink in the Netherlands.
 The World Championships was originally scheduled to be the Olympic test event in Beijing.

 Squash

-The 2020 European Squash Individual Championships, scheduled to take place in Eindhoven, the Netherlands from 29 April to 2 May are canceled.
+The 2020 European Squash Individual Championships, scheduled to take place in Eindhoven, the Netherlands, from 29 April to 2 May were canceled.

 Surfing

 The 2020 World Surf League, which was due to start in Australia on 26 March, was on hold until at least June.
 The first event of the season, the Corona Open Gold Coast, was canceled, while the second and third events, the Rip Curl Pro Bells Beach and Margaret River Pro, were postponed.
 On 17 July it was announced that all but the final 2020 season events in Hawaii would become non-championship events known as the WSL Countdown, starting with the Rumble at the Ranch in Lemoore, California.
 The December 2020 events in Hawaii, the Maui Pro and Pipe Masters, will start a new wraparound season for 2020–21.

 The 2020 ISA World Surfing Games, scheduled to be held from 9 to 17 May in El Salvador, were postponed until 8 to 16 May 2021.